Families & Caretakers

 Canadian Parents for French

 Canadian Parents for French is a nationwide, research-informed, volunteer organization that furthers bilingualism by promoting opportunities to learn and use French.
-They offer various supports and opportunities, such as family movie nights, cultural experiences and free virtual tutoring.
+They offer various supports and opportunities, such as family movie nights, cultural experiences and virtual French tutoring.

 Key downloadable resources from CPF and Quick links: I’m Learning French!